School Science Lessons

 Carallia, (Carallia brachiata), corky bark, billabong tree, maniawiga, up to 25 m, opposite oval glossy leaves, grey rough corky bark. small cream-green flowers in clusters on old wood, small globular berries eaten raw, useful timber, resistant to salt spray and saline soils, Australian native food, Rhizophoraceae

-(This may or may not be the billabong tree in the Australian song "Waltzing Matilda".)
+(This may be "the billabong tree" in the Australian song "Waltzing Matilda".)

 Carallia brachiata, Territory Native Plants